apache/directory-studio/README.md

 Update the copyright year, see <http://svn.apache.org/viewvc?rev=1807191&view=rev>
 for the list of files that need to be changed.

-Test the release build: rat check, javadoc and source jar generation, GPG signing, userguide generation
+Test the release build: rat check, javadoc and source jar generation, installer generation, GPG signing, userguide generation

     mvn -f pom-first.xml clean install
     mvn -Papache-release,windows,macos -Duserguides clean install

+Note: During creation of the macOS installer (DMG) the ApacheDirectoryStudio.app is signed with the ASF "Developer ID Application" key.
+See https://issues.apache.org/jira/browse/INFRA-16978 for the process to get one.

 Run UI tests (if possible on all platforms)